immortalbob/Mnemolis/README.md

 ## Philosophy

 Local-first, privacy-preserving, subscription-free.
 MiniSearch is designed for homelabs where the data stays home.
-Open-Meteo is the only external call — everything else routes to services you control.
+Open-Meteo is the only external network call — every other source (Kiwix, FreshRSS, SearXNG, Uptime Kuma, Home Assistant) runs on your own infrastructure.

 ## Contributing

 PRs welcome.
 New source modules are the easiest contribution — drop a file in `sources/`, register it in the router, done.
-It is immediately available via REST, MCP, and fusion.
+The new source is immediately available via REST, MCP, and fusion with no additional work.

 ### Proposed modules